The Jungle Book (1994 film): Year-end lists

+Prequel

+In 1998, MDP Worldwide produced The Second Jungle Book: Mowgli and Baloo, a prequel film that was based on the original book and featured a different cast.
+Disney was not involved with the production of this film, with MDP instead selling distribution rights in most territories to Sony Pictures Releasing.

 Video game

 The film was adapted into a 1996 video game, which includes clips from the film, while providing an original story and new characters.
-The game follows the player in his or her quest to save the jungle.
+The game follows the player in their quest to save the jungle.
 Soldiers have stolen King Louie's crown and the player must recover it to prevent the jungle from losing its magic.
-The player is aided by a Scotsman named Ilgwom ("Mowgli" spelled backwards) and his chimpanzee Lahtee, while also guided by a spirit made from Mowgli's memories.
+The player is aided by a Scotsman named Ilgwom (portrayed by Gary Schwartz) ("Mowgli" spelled backwards) and his chimpanzee Lahtee, while also guided by a spirit made from Mowgli's memories.